PSESS2020/Vimsu_prototype/README.md

 ### Locally Hosted Databases

 If you want to try out VIMSU without creating an Azure Storage or a MongoDB account, you can use [Azurite](https://github.com/Azure/Azurite) and host [MongoDB locally](https://docs.mongodb.com/guides/server/install/).
 Note that this configuration has not been exhaustively tested, so while it should work without issues on at least a small scale, we can not guarantee complete functionality.
-We advise against using this configuration to host a com
+We advise against using this configuration to host a complete conference.

 - Azurite

     Follow the installation instructions on the [official Azurite GitHub-page.](https://github.com/Azure/Azurite/blob/master/README.md) Note that VIMSU uses the [AzureSDK](https://azure.github.io/azure-sdk/), so you need to setup Azurite for HTTPS connections.
 This will require the use of additional third-party software such as [mkcert](https://github.com/FiloSottile/mkcert) or [OpenSSL](https://www.openssl.org/) to create your own signed certificates.
 In the process of installing that software, you might be required to install additional third-party software.
-Please understand that therefore, we can not offer exhaustive support for this installation process.
+Please understand that since this software is not supplied by us and we can therefore only offer superficial support for this installation process.

-    After you have successfully installed Azurite and started a properly configured instance, paste the default HTTPS-connection string (you can use both either the full one or the Blob-only one) into the .env-file as explained above.
+    After you have successfully installed Azurite and started a properly configured instance, paste the default HTTPS-connection string (you can use both either the full one or the Blob-only one) into the .env-file as explained in the section above.
 You can also create custom sonection strings.
 Please refer to the [Azurite readme](https://github.com/Azure/Azurite/blob/master/README.md) for further instruction on how to do this.

 - MongoDB

     Follow the installation instructions for your operating system in the official [mongoDB-documentation](https://docs.mongodb.com/guides/server/install/).
-After you have successfully installed MongoDB, set up [proper authentification and create an account](https://docs.mongodb.com/guides/server/auth/).
+After you have successfully installed MongoDB, set up [proper authentification and create an account](https://docs.mongodb.com/guides/server/auth/) for your local instance.
 Finally, create a connection string according to the [official guideline](https://docs.mongodb.com/manual/reference/connection-string/).
-Add that string to your .env-file as described above.
+Add that string to your .env-file as described in the section above.

 ### Hosting
-After setting up the databases, use the following command to host VIMSU.
+After setting up the database and the cloud storage, use the following command to host VIMSU on your local machine.

     $ cd path/to/Vimsu_prototype/
     $ npm install